 Today, a little bit of culture.
-Discover Croatia with The Wanderlure.
+Discover Split, Croatia with The Wanderlure.
 Sit back, brew a coffee and enjoy.

 Dalmatia is a region in Croatia that hugs the Adriatic ocean and the city that adopted me for over three months: Split.
 This city was one of those places you imagine but never realised that it could actually exist off the beaten path.